egordorichev/BurningKnight/item_ideas.md

 * double the items on floor
 * animated hats
-* separate hat sprite for when you duck
-* makes bomb explode really soon
 * kills random enemy (except boss)
 * tps random enemy to another room (except boss)
 * discord rod should damage everything it tourches from point where you were to where you tp